quist00/python-humanities-lesson/episodes/visualization-ggplot-python.md

 ```

 The command `plt.show()` prompts Python to display the figure.
 Without it, it
 creates an object in memory but doesn't produce a visible plot.
-The ipython
-notebooks (if using `%matplotlib inline`) will automatically show you the figure
-even if you don't write `plt.show()`, but get in the habit of including this
-command!

 If you provide the `plot()` function with only one list of numbers, it assumes
 that it is a sequence of y-values and plots them against their index (the first